AshFitz/nothing_on_earth/README.md

 - Links to the social media page can be found in the footer.
 The Facebook link takes the user directly to the Noting On Earth business page.
 Find the page  [here](https://www.facebook.com/Nothing-On-Earth-110107378460514).
 Facebook deletes inactive business pages, if the page has been deleted, find the images here . ![Facebook](https://github.com/AshFitz/nothing_on_earth/tree/main/assets/images)

 - The newsletter sign up form can also be found in the footer.
 This service is powered by [Mailchimp](https://mailchimp.com/en-gb/). ![Newsletter](https://github.com/AshFitz/nothing_on_earth/blob/main/assets/images/mailchimp.JPG)

+### Search Engine Optimisation

+I created a sitemap.xml and robots.txt file to help aid search engines locate the site.
+To keep user's information safe and  pages that may contain sensitive information has been included in the robots.txt.

+The keywords and phrases are below:

+#### Short Tail Keywords
+- Dress
+- Pretty dress
+- Womens dresses
+- Wedding dress
+- Midi dress
+- Mini dress
+- Long dress
+- Black dress
+- Pink dress
+- White dress
+- Frock
+- Gown

+#### Long Tail Keywords
+- Dresses for evening times
+- Dress for summer time
+- Dresses for parties
+- Feminine and elegant dresses
+- Dresses for all occasions
+- Dresses as a wedding guest

+These phrases can also be used in the metadata at the head of the page.